can you sleep in the bathtub?

 Sleeping in a bathtub of water is never recommended because you could drown.

-The best-case scenario is that you’ll be awoken by water getting in your nose.
+The best-case scenario is that you’ll be awoken by water entering the nose.
 Also, the falling temperature of the water will cause you to wake up, perhaps with hypothermia.

 Unfortunately, two dangers can’t be ignored: